KieranBest/Final-Year-Project/Documentation.md

 - Sight
 - Social Awareness

 Just like muscles, exercising your brain can cause it to become stronger, and the process of exercising your brain through activity is called neuro plasticity (Musacchia and Khalil, 2020).
 Neuro plasticity is where the brain becomes stronger in certain aspects of function.
 It has been proven that expert musicians have stronger than average brain power in auditory, visual and motor areas of the brain (Musacchia and Khalil, 2020).
-Due to this neuro plasticity, it has also been linked in with allowing the brain to be more resilient to learning of new languages.
-Swaminathan & Gopinath (2013) express that there is a link between music and languages and that they share processing resources; their study shows that students are musically literate have a higher ability to learn new languages than those musically illiterate.
+Neuro plasticity has also been linked with allowing the brain to be more resilient to learning of new languages.
+Swaminathan & Gopinath (2013) express that there is a link between music and languages and that they share processing resources; their study shows that students that are musically literate tend to have a higher ability to learn new languages than those musically illiterate.

 Whilst playing an instrument is not only hugely beneficial for your brain in terms of cognitive function, it can also be beneficial for your mental well being, Papinczak et al. (2015) expresses that it is highly common for young people between the ages of 15-25 to seek out music as a way to "achieve wellbeing".
 Papinczak et al. (2015) evaluates that seeking out music for wellbeing leads to many positive results such as: